 Provide instant contrast to smoky hues with Oyster Grey Real Milk Paint.
 Imbued with the pale beauty of its namesake, our Oyster Grey paint complements sea- and shore-themed home decor and furniture renovation projects, adding muted beauty to classic nautical palettes and highlighting the bold brightness of tropical color schemes.
+Real Milk Paint is CPSC Compliant, making it safe for even the smallest ones in your life.

 Make sure the surface is free of contamination, wax, grease, or oils.
 We recommend TSP (trisodium phosphate) as a cleaner.
 For painting over nonporous or previously finished surfaces always test for adhesion or use Ultra Bond to ensure adhesion.
 Real Milk Paint® is a natural product and sticks best to other natural, porous surfaces like raw wood, concrete, brick, terra cotta, etc.